Leonetienne/GCrypt/readme.md

 &nbsp;&nbsp;&nbsp;
 ![Ciphertext](https://gitea.leonetienne.de/leonetienne/GCrypt/raw/branch/feature/relaunch/GCryptLib/visualizations/output.gif)

+As shown, flipping even a single bit, affects the entire ciphertext.

-#### What about input longer a single block?
+#### What about input longer than a single block?

 Input, and ciphertext:
 ![Input](https://gitea.leonetienne.de/leonetienne/GCrypt/raw/branch/feature/relaunch/GCryptLib/visualizations/input-big.gif)
 &nbsp;&nbsp;&nbsp;
 ![Ciphertext](https://gitea.leonetienne.de/leonetienne/GCrypt/raw/branch/feature/relaunch/GCryptLib/visualizations/output-big.gif)

-Notice how the ciphertext doesn't change until the block containing the bitflip is reached.
+Notice how the ciphertext doesn't change until the block containing the bitflip is reached?
 This is a limitation of cipher block chaining.

 ### What about extreme inputs?
 How non-transparent is the cipher with extreme inputs?
 Even with a super problematic key?: